 But…

-Why not be more than mentally prepared: be financially prepared.
-We’re not telling you to save up thousands of dollars right now for dog treatment.
-No, we’re talking about purchasing a pet insurance policy on your pet before they become sick!
+Why not be more than mentally prepared?
+Be financially ready.
+We’re not telling you to save thousands of dollars right now for dog treatment.
+N, we’re talking about purchasing a pet insurance policy for your pet before they become sick!
+It may be possible for your pet to be diagnosed with myasthenia gravis, but what about any other pets you may have?

 Can some poisons cause acquired myasthenia gravis in dogs